atuffa/Burger/README.md

   3. CREATE a new burger using the "Submit" form, which...
     * hits a `api/burger/` route in Express to insert a new burger into the MySQL database
     * re-routes the webpage back to the index, where the burger is now ready to be eaten column (via Handlebars)
+  4. Delete bugers unders burger to eat using the delete(X) button
+    * hits a `api/burgers/:id` route to delete the burger from the list and the data base.
+    * re-routes the webpage back to the index, where the burger is deleted from to be eaten column (via Handlebars)